Recover from Plantar Fasciitis Quickly!

 In more extreme cases, a physician may recommend a cortisone injection to quickly reduce the inflammation.
 However, this should only be used in severe cases as there are possible side affects when using injections in the heel area.

-Take a holistic approach and include meditating on your injury to quickly restore and balance the body's energy, decrease pain levels and speed healing.
+Take a holistic approach and include meditating on your injury to quickly restore and balance the body's energy, decrease pain levels and speed healing or listen to a guided running injury healing meditation to recover faster!

 Prevention is the cure!